black-ops-darknet-market/black-ops-darknet-market/README.md

 Black Ops continues to outshine legacy markets by combining operational security with transparent harm reduction programs.

-For genuine access to the Black Ops darknet market, always use the official link: **http://hfptpr46ubwvzyrsja4r5ylpigfnmvjiw3ugdgfxsar6ryhtkmjm67ad.onion**
+For genuine access to the Black Ops darknet market, always use the official link: **http://blackopsaax7ieeljectvi3vn3a5m2wfssylcdqaswrvlbeptwzv5oid.onion**

+Update:  Thursday 18 September 2025